-All you have to do is buy their services, and they can create your resumes for you and then help you push forwards so that you get a job.
+All you have to do is buy their services, and they can create your resumes for you and then help you push forward so that you get a job.

-No matter what type of gig job you are going for, you still need a resume and a cover letter that is written by professionals.
+No matter what type of gig job you are going for, you still need a resume and a cover letter that professionals write.

 3 – PeoplePerHour

 Truly a fantastic platform, the PeoplePerHour website allows you to converse with a whole range of employers.

 The employers come from all over the world, and the PPH system is very fair about it.